jkelowitt/Rotapy/README.md

     - All possible combinations of rotamers are made.

+9. The program will ask if you want to save the rotamers to .com files, for processing, and will allow you to change the parameters for the Gaussian analysis.
+The editable parameters are:
+    - title (Default: The name of the molecule as described below)
+    - charge (Default: 0)
+    - multiplicity (Default: 1)
+    - job (Default: Opt Freq)
+    - theory (Default: B3LPY)
+    - basis_set (Default: 6-311G(2df,2p))
+    - cores (Default: 8)
+    - memory (Default: 20gb)
+    - linda (Default: 1)

+10. The program will ask if you want to save images of the rotamers to .png files.

+11. The program gives one final warning, then performs the saving of .com and .png files to designated directories.

 8. Once `n` is selected for step 6, the program performs, and prints out the name of each molecule in a specific format.
     - `[compound_name]__a[anchor atom number]-c[center atom number]-[current value of angle rotation]deg`
     - For each rotation, another __a#-c#-##deg is appended to the rotamer name.
 For example: